-“My focus for this exhibition is not only on particular threatened species, but also threatened vegetation types.
-The combination and incredible variety of plant species and other living organisms are intertwined and delicately interdependent and in any many cases unknown.
-Apart from the obvious threats like development, farming practices and alien infestation, introduction of another species, exotic and even indigenous, can alter the conditions needed for survival of a species and vegetation types irreversibly.”
+“I am in awe of the combination and incredible variety of plant species and other living organisms which are intertwined, delicately interdependent and in often still unknown.
+Apart from the obvious threats like development, farming practices and alien infestation, introduction of another species, exotic and even indigenous, can alter the conditions needed for survival of a single species and vegetation type irreversibly.

 With so many threatened species to choose from I found it challenging to decide which species to focus on.
 I did a few quick sketches and eventually chose these two.

 Satyrium princeps, a terrestrial orchid, is Redlisted as ‘Vulnerable’ and occurs naturally in the coastal sands from Wilderness to Port Alfred with its habitat under severe pressure by development.
 There is a stand that grows along the Logoon road leading into Knysna, the show of red flowers in late spring has always impressed me with their princely (‘princeps’) stance, giving me so much pleasure whilst I fear and fret that they will be decapitated by the mowers of the verges.
 Roadsides are often rich in species and the only place that natural vegetation remains in farming and developed areas, it would be ideal if these can be managed as ‘reserves’.